 To identify good quality companies the researchers used the Piotroski F-Score and the Robert Merton’s distance to default model.

 We have done a lot of testing with the Piotroski F-Score and found it a very helpful indicator that can really help you increase your returns.
 You can read more about the F-Score here: Can the Piotroski F-Score also improve your investment strategy?

 We do not have the Merton’s distance to default model in the screener but you can replace it with the Altman Z-Score that predicts bankruptcy.

-And, in order to make the dividend high enough to be make the investment attractive you must not pay too high a price for the company.
-To find cheap companies you can use the price to free cash flow, PE or earnings yield ratios.
+3. To find cheap companies use the price to free cash flow, PE or earnings yield ratios.

 We built a screen for you